mtth/hdfs/README.rst

   url = http://url.to.another.namenode:port

-All options other than `url` can be omitted. `client` determines which class to use, and the remaining options are passed as named arguments to the appropriate constructor.
+All options other than `url` can be omitted. `client` determines which class to use (defaulting to the generic `Client`), and the remaining options are passed as named arguments to the appropriate constructor.

 Documentation